DAIOS-AI/mindscript/README.md

 ```

-To explore the standard library, just type its name - the informal type annotation will
+To explore the standard library, just type the name of an object - the informal type annotation will
 provide information about what it does.
 ```
 > unshift